 EDEN 538: The American Short Story

 The short story is considered through the lens of classical and contemporary American writers.
 Through extensive reading and reflection, students will understand the various elements of the American short story and historical perspectives of the genre.
 They will learn how to write about fiction, experience critical approaches to fiction, and master literary terms and concepts.
-The study also considers authors’ lives and the socio-cultural-political influences on their work.
+The study also considers authors' lives and the socio-cultural-political influences on their work.
 Participants may explore ways of connecting American writers to students in their work.
 Participants may explore ways of connecting American writers to students in PreK-12 classrooms.
-It may also be taken to satisfy an English content area requirement for teacher certification.

 Upon successful completion of this course, students will be able to: